u7923271/comp1100-2024s1-ass1/README.md

   course) need to put more complex code here.
 You are not required to understand it.

+* `.gitlab-ci.yml` and `Dockerfile` are there to support the continuous integration.
+  You are not required to understand them.

 ## Overview of Cabal

 `cabal` is the build tool for Haskell programs and libraries.
 It